JUMP TO RECIPE

 - Store in Fridge or FreezerHomemade coconut milk will keep for up to 3 days in the fridge. freeze the milk in ice trays and use coconut milk blocks as needed.
 Store this way for up to 2 months!

-How To Use The Leftover Coconut Pulp
+How to Make Use of the Extra Coconut Pulp